How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Validate trust: local testimonials, BBB badge, area imagery.

-Use tools: Google Lighthouse, GTmetrix, Mobile-Friendly Test.
+Use tools such as Google Lighthouse, GTmetrix, and Mobile-Friendly Test.

 Ask: “Would a Houston resident instantly know this is for them?”